 It’s both easier and safer for decking materials to be stacked face-to-face and clip to clip, no matter what they’re made of.
 Never stack your decking clip to face, or else you’ll dent and scratch the decking.
 If you’re stacking your dock decking (which is a good idea for wood panels that are best stored flat), keep in mind that you can safely store it in stacks of ten without problems.
 Place your dock decking down and put it face-to-face before stacking it.
 Plastic and aluminum decking can be stood up on its end as long as you’re careful not to drag the panels against each other when putting them away and taking them out again when spring comes.

 Every waterfront is unique, partly because of your boat dock setup but also because of the water and shoreline in your area.
 Boat dock owners need to get supplies and answers to their questions from a local waterfront expert dealer.
 Local dealers will be able to help you find the right dock for your needs based on everything from how much boat traffic you experience to the depth of the water in your area to how icy the area gets and more.
 A ShoreMaster dealer will have the expertise to help you decide on the perfect dock products and accessories and the answers to questions about your area.
-Find a local dealer here.
+Also learn about our options for boat lift storage.